The death of Hollywood’s middle class

 For each of the two years he was on Kimmel, Allison earned about $208,000, which in Los Angeles, the second-most-expensive city in the U.S., represents a middle-class lifestyle.
 He also received residuals–the payments that TV networks make to writers, actors, directors, and producers for rerunning their work.
 Kimmel only airs an old episode once a week on U.S. TV, but even so, Allison has so far collected $102,000 in residuals.

 A year and a half ago, Allison left Kimmel to pitch his own series.
-The show wound up in development hell (with no deal), so he started looking for other TV jobs, only to find that the TV landscape had changed dramatically.
+The show wound up in development hell, so he started looking for other TV jobs, only to find that the TV landscape had changed dramatically.

 “People talk about this Golden Age of TV—there are so many shows, so many opportunities,” Allison says.
 “But there are only so many shows staffing at any given time.
 And there are so many people going up for those jobs, because the jobs are shorter and there’s an influx of people who want to do this.”